benjaminy/TenaciousCalf/README.md

     hierarchy, and cache misses are terrible for performance.
 Also, because the accesses are sequentially dependent, it is not possible to pipeline them.
 Modern architectures love pipelining.
-* Every update to a persistent structure involves copying a small handful of objects.
+* Every update to persistent data involves copying a small handful of objects.
-  * This work is totally unnecessary for mutable structures.
+  * This work is totally unnecessary for mutable data.
   * It is a fairly expensive kind of work: allocating and freeing lots of small-ish objects.

-[A cute little microbenchmarking exercise that illustrates the importance of data density and pointer chasing.](/Documentation/linked_list.md).
+[A cute little microbenchmarking exercise that illustrates the importance of data density and pointer chasing](/Documentation/linked_list.md).

 How bad are these performance costs?
 It's hard to give a simple answer to general performance questions like that, but it's not at all hard to